 All the practical information you need to know about Edward River canoe and kayak trail.

 Getting there and parking

-Edward River canoe and kayak trail is in the Gulpa, Deniliquin, Tuppal and Kyalite precincts of Murray Valley National Park.
-To get there:
+Edward River canoe and kayak trail starts in the Gulpa Island area of Murray Valley Regional park and meanders through to the Tuppal, Deniliquin, and Kyalite precincts of Murray Valley National Park.

-- Paddle 5km upstream to the mouth of Edward River, where a weir controls the water level.
+- Use the wheelchair-accessible kayak launch and start your journey downstream, or, paddle 5km upstream to the mouth of Edward River, where a weir controls the water level.

 Best times to visit

 There are lots of great things waiting for you in Murray Valley National Park.
 Here are some of the highlights.

 The perfect time for a camping holiday: the days are cooler and the nights are not yet too chilly.